The more we care for the earth, the better our wine

 In the 19th century, industrialization ushered in a phenomenon separate from any natural system but capable of changing the atmosphere and with it, the climate: the increase in carbon dioxide (CO2) emissions released by burning fossil fuels like oil, natural gas and coal.

-But an increase in CO2 levels as a result of human activity is intensifying the greenhouse effect, causing the current warming trend and changing the overall climate.
+The increase in CO2 levels as a result of human activity is intensifying the greenhouse effect, causing the current warming trend and changing the overall climate.

 This has caused the global average temperature to rise by almost one degree Celsius since the beginning of the 19th century, causing an increase in the frequency and intensity of extreme natural events, including droughts, hurricanes, wild fires and floods.
+Specifically in Catalonia, we have witnessed a 1.2ºC increase in average temperature over the past 50 years.